Byung Su Lim, leader of ITER's Poloidal Field Coil Section, posing in front of the completed winding facility.

 The challenge of the impregnation step is to distribute the epoxy resin uniformly and without the formation of bubbles.

-A heavyweight crane located at the far end of the Winding Facility will have the capacity to transport loads of up to 100 tons (or 50 tons with its circular spreader beam attached).
+A heavyweight crane located at the far end of the Winding Facility will have the capacity to transport loads of up to 100 tonnes (or 50 tonnes with its circular spreader beam attached).
 The final assemblies—which will surpass these limits—will be mounted on retractable pneumatic supports.

-to watch a video produced by F4E on the PF Coil manufacturing.
+Click here to watch a video produced by F4E on the poloidal field coil manufacturing.